-In May 2005, the Board of Trustees of the College authorized the imposition and use of infrastructure fees to aid the NorthWest Arkansas Community College Foundation, Inc. (the Foundation) in the financing of a college parking facility.
-In 2015, the College collected \$846,963 and disbursed \$894,907 in infrastructure fees to the Foundation for bond payments.
+In May 2005 the Board of Trustees of the College authorized the imposition and use of infrastructure fees to aid the NorthWest Arkansas Community College Foundation, Inc. (the Foundation) in the financing of a college parking facility.
+In 2016, the College collected \$797,206 and disbursed \$810,000 in infrastructure fees to the Foundation for bond payments.

 The College is leasing the Foundation's Shewmaker Center for Global Business Development, a 43,000 sq. ft. facility at the Bentonville Campus.
-The lease, in the amount of \$ 240,000 for the fiscal year ended June 30, 2015, provided additional instructional classrooms and labs.
+The lease, in the amount of \$240,000 for the fiscal year ended June 30, 2016 provided additional instructional classrooms and labs.

-In March 2013, the Board of Trustees of the College entered into a lease agreement with the Foundation for additional classroom and training space located at the Bentonville campus.
+In March 2013 the Board of Trustees of the College entered into a lease agreement with the Foundation for additional classroom and training space located at the Bentonville campus.
 The building is known as the National Child Protection Center Building.
-The lease is in the amount of \$60,000 including insurance costs for the fiscal year 2015.
+The lease is in the amount of \$39,962 including insurance costs for the fiscal year 2016.

-One of the members of the Board of Trustees for the College was an officer of a financial institution that the College has a normal banking relationship with until his retirement from the financial institution in January 2015.
-The relationship is a normal depository and the total balances on deposit with this institution at June 30, 2015 were \$3,335,454.
+The President of NWACC has been on the Board of Directors of a financial institution since 2015 and the College has a normal banking relationship with this institution.
+The account balances at June 30, 2016 totaled \$1,770,995.